fusion809/fusion809.github.io-old2/_posts/2016-01-25-archlinux.md

 <script src="/js/b44fa06f1ed0075af0cc.js"></script>

 ## Creating a Custom ISO
+{% include Layouts/note.md note1="I do not have perfect memory &mdash; I may have missed the odd command or mixed up when I ran the command, whether it be from the live session or from my Manjaro session, *etc.*" %}
 I started off by creating a releng ISO by following the [archiso](https://wiki.archlinux.org/index.php/Archiso) guide at the ArchWiki on an Arch VirtualBox VM.
 I found the section entitled ["Installation without Internet access"](https://wiki.archlinux.org/index.php/Archiso#Installation_without_Internet_access) especially alluring, as it sounded like what I wanted, but confusing and difficult for me to follow.
 It was so confusing that at first I thought it was about creating a live ISO without an Internet connection, while it is really about creating a live ISO that can be used to install Arch Linux without an Internet connection.

 Of course, the natural answer to such a query is "Ask for help via official channels such as the IRC Channel or Forum", well when I initially misunderstood the purpose of the "Installation without Internet access" section, I asked for help on the {% include Links/irc.html channel="archlinux" %}, a user gave me a response that gave me the sense that I was being a burden to them.
 Plus if you read the [Arch forum rules](https://bbs.archlinux.org/viewtopic.php?id=130309), you may understand that me, a less than advanced Linux user, felt that I would be called a "Help Vampire" as to them it might seem like I just want them to hand-hold me through the process.
 My standpoint on this, is that I am willing to do as much of the work myself as I can, but I do not have a computer science degree, I do not have an in-depth understanding of Bash scripting and Unix commands, *etc.* so some "hand-holding", from their point of view, may be necessary.
 I am mentioning this, because if this fear of mine is unjustified, I would like someone with experience on these forums or IRC channel to:
 1. Tell me.
 2. Get the Arch Linux forum rules to be rephrased in a less misleading way, I doubt I am not the only person afraid to ask questions there.

 I ended up settling on just creating an ISO for Arch following the instructions for those with a net connection on the target machine, with custom repos containing i686 and x86_64 packages for `broadcom-wl`, `broadcom-wl-dkms`, `package-query` and `yaourt` that were all built from the AUR.
 I was hoping that this might enable me to boot the host machine that would automatically connect to my Wi-Fi.
 To my surprise when I booted the archiso live session not one of the custom packages were installed and I could not figure out a way to install them without an Internet connection.
 So I ended up having to connect my Laptop to an Ethernet cable, which I took from my mum's computer (I have no spare cables, this is partly why I wanted to just use my Wi-Fi from the beginning) and using the resulting Ethernet connection to install Arch.
 See in my home I sit on the couch with my laptop and a little over a metre to my right is the computer room where my mum and dad's desktop computers lie.
 In there is also the modem that provides my parent's desktop computers Ethernet and my Wi-Fi.
 There are no spare power points in this computer room too, so I had to disconnect my laptop from its battery recharger.
+My Laptop's battery had at most two hours worth of power in it.
+This is another part of the reason why I wanted to use my Wi-Fi.

 ## Booting the Live Session
-{% include Layouts/note.md note1="I do not have perfect memory &mdash; I may have missed the odd command or mixed up when I ran the command, whether it be from the live session or from my Manjaro session." %}
 Fortunately before I booted my archiso live session I had created a partition on which to install Arch Linux.
 This partition was called `/dev/sdc3` in my archiso live session so I ran:
 ```bash
 mount /dev/sdc3 /mnt